-PLEASE NOTE: WE DO NOT HAVE A PARTNERSHIP WITH GROUPON OR BUY A GIFT FOR VOUCHERS.
-IF YOU HAVE PURCHASED ONE OF THEIR VOUCHERS THEY CANNOT BE REDEEMED WITH US.
+PLEASE NOTE: WE DO NOT HAVE A PARTNERSHIP WITH GROUPON OR BUY-A-GIFT FOR VOUCHERS.
+IF YOU HAVE PURCHASED OR HAVE BEEN GIFTED ONE OF THESE VOUCHERS THEY CANNOT BE REDEEMED WITH US.

 Why not follow your trek with a delicious afternoon / cream tea at the Watering Hole Cafe, sandwiches, scones with jam and clotted cream, cake selection and freshly brewed tea or coffee.
 You can even upgrade to prosecco!

 Please place an order ahead of your trekking experience as notice is required.